Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Road Map

+In this contribution, we describe a graph-theoretical approach to identify irreducible autocatalytic subsystems and the software package \textit{autogato} that implements these methods.
+The concise and self-contained presentation of the mathematical results underlying the algorithmic developments requires a considerable level of technicality.
+We therefore start with a road map of this contribution that summarizes the main results and their implications in a less technical manner and with only a minimum of notation.
+Still, we introduce a few concepts formally already in this overview section.
+An illustration of this section is depicted in Fig.~\ref{fig:Roadmap}.

-A chemical reaction network (CRN) $\Gamma$ is a pair of finite sets $\Gamma\coloneqq (X,R)$, where $X$ is a set of chemical species or metabolites and $R$ is a set of chemical reactions.
+\paragraph{Reaction Networks.} A chemical reaction network (CRN) $\Gamma$ is a pair of finite sets $\Gamma\coloneqq (X,R)$, where $X$ is a set of chemical species or metabolites and $R$ is a set of chemical reactions.
 A reaction $r$ is a directed transformation between nonnegative linear combinations of metabolites and can be described as:

 with $s_{xr}^-\ge0$ and $s_{xr}^+\ge0$ denoting the nonnegative stoichiometric coefficients of the molecular count.
-Typically these coefficients are integer, but our theory does not make a distinction about it.
-Metabolites $x$ appearing with nonzero $s_{xr}^->0$ on the left-hand side of \eqref{eq:reaction} are called \emph{educts} or \emph{reactants} of $r$, while metabolites $x$ appearing with nonzero $s_{xr}^+>0$ on the right-hand side of \eqref{eq:reaction} are called \emph{products} of $r$.
+Typically these coefficients are integers, but our theory does not make a distinction about it.
+Metabolites $x$ appearing with nonzero $s_{xr}^->0$ on the left-hand side of \eqref{eq:reaction} are called \emph{reactants} or \emph{substrates} or \emph{educts} of $r$, while metabolites $x$ appearing with nonzero $s_{xr}^+>0$ on the right-hand side of \eqref{eq:reaction} are called \emph{products} of $r$.
 We may collect the stoichiometric coefficients of the reactant species in the $|X|\times |R|$ \emph{reactant matrix} $\mathbf{S}^{-}: \mathbf{S}^-_{xr} \coloneqq s^-_{xr}$ and the coefficients of the product species in the $|X|\times |R|$ \emph{product matrix} $\mathbf{S}^+: \mathbf{S}^+_{xr} \coloneqq s^+_{xr}$.
-The difference of the two matrices gives rise to the \emph{stoichiometric matrix} $\SM:=\mathbf{S}^+ -\mathbf{S}^-$ with entries:
+The difference between the two matrices gives rise to the \emph{stoichiometric matrix} $\SM:=\mathbf{S}^+ -\mathbf{S}^-$ with entries: